ology/Creating-Rhythms/README.md

 https://abrazol.com/books/rhythm1/software.html

+(NB: Arguments are sometimes switched between book and software.)

     compam.pl   - Generate compositions of n with m parts from the set (p1 p2 ...).
     compa.pl    - Generate compositions of n with allowed parts pi. compm.pl    - Generate all compositions of n into m parts.